WayneBonnett/myPythonPlayground/blackjack/README.md

 # blackjack

 #Rules of this game:
     * Try to reach a score as close to 21 without going over.
+You start with $10K

 #Card point values
     * Kings  10 points